When zombies attack or when the electric grid is taken down by an EMP or solar flare, trade must go on.

 If you have water, fats, and lye, you can make soap.
 Soap is actually pretty rare these days.
 Real soap is a chemical reaction between lye and fat.
 Most commercial soap is just chemicals and fragrance.

-But soap is always useful, doesn’t go bad, and easily transported and stored.
+But soap is always useful, doesn’t go bad, and is easily transported and stored.
 That makes it the perfect currency.

 It’s not a luxury item, it is a sanitary item that prevents disease.